pablorc/snaaake/README.md

 ## Why?

-This is only a playground to get React and Redux working, and because I always wanted to code a Snake game.
+This is only a playground to get React and Redux working.
+And I always wanted to code a Snake game!.

 ## How to play